Marcopizzo87/portfolio/content/blog/Published maps.md

 ---

 <div class='container'>
-<h1>Maps, Factsheets and more..</h1>
+<h1>Maps, Factsheets, and more..</h1>
+<p></p>

-<p>This is a collection of the information products (IPs) I officially published while working for the <b><a href="http://www.reach-initiative.org/reach/about-reach">REACH Initiative</a></b> in South Sudan.
-The software used to produce them were varying depending on the type of products.
+<p>This is a collection of the information products I officially published while working for the <b><a href="http://www.reach-initiative.org/reach/about-reach">REACH Initiative</a></b> in South Sudan between the years 2015 and 2017.
+The combination of software used were varying depending on the type of products.
 Mainly were used ArcGIS, Qgis, Adobe Illustrator, Adobe Indesign, R and MS Office.
-The production of maps and analysis were extending far beyond this list with numerous other outputs shared daily both internally and with partners.
+The production of maps and analysis was extending far beyond this list, with numerous other outputs shared daily both internally and with partners on the ground.</p>

-Explore the list using the search bar below to filter by product <b>map/factsheet/report</b>, by topic <b>cholera, food security, wash</b> or simply by date of production. </p>
+<p>Explore the list using the search bar below to filter by product <b>map/factsheet/report</b>, by topic <b>cholera, food security, wash</b> or simply by date of production. </p>

 </div>